geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-14-A-look-into-authentication-Single-Sign-On.md

 ## Deep dive into SSO mechanisms

+### OpenID and ID/JWT tokens

+OpenID enables federated SSO across web applications, allowing users to authenticate once and access multiple services using ID tokens.
+OpenID Connect (OIDC) is built on OAuth 2.0 and provides a standard way for applications to verify user identity.

+**How it works**:
+1. A user initiates authentication with an OpenID provider (e.g., Google, Microsoft, or another identity provider).
+2. The provider authenticates the user and issues an **ID token** (often a JWT), which contains claims about the user's identity.
+3. The application validates the ID token and establishes a session, granting access to its resources without further user interaction.

+**Key features**:
+- Federated authentication for web applications.
+- Uses JSON Web Tokens (JWTs) for secure, compact representation of user claims.
+- Supports scenarios like social logins and enterprise SSO.

+**Limitations**:
+- Relies on the availability and security of the OpenID provider.
+- Only facilitates SSO for web applications and services integrated with OpenID Connect.

+**SSO examples**:
+- Users log into multiple enterprise applications using Azure AD as an OpenID provider.
+- A single authentication session with a social login provider grants access to third-party applications.

+---

 ### Seamless SSO

 Seamless SSO enables **domain-joined** or **hybrid-joined** devices to authenticate to Azure AD resources without user intervention.
 It leverages **Kerberos** for authentication.